-The screening will be followed by a Q&A/open discussion.
+The screening was followed by a Q&A.

 28th June at 7pm, Cinema Museum, 2 Dugard Way (off Renfrew Road), London SE11 4TH